About the METL Program

 For more information on specific licensure-eligibility questions, contact:

-College of Education Certification Officer and Director of Student Personnel Services and External Relations
+College of Education Certification Officer and Assistant Dean of Student Personnel Services and External Relations

 Additional Licensing Areas